Gynaecomastia Surgery in Hyderabad

 Post-operative scar treatments will be used to produce the very best result.

-Dr. Guru Karna, leading gynacomastia surgeon in Hyderabad, with distinctive treatment style, ensuring his clients utmost satisfaction and 12+ years experience in cosmetic surgery procedures has developed tremendous cosmetic practice exposure by travelling and interacting with various surgeons.
+Dr. Guru Karna is the Best Gynacomastia Surgeon in Hyderabad, with distinctive treatment style, ensuring his clients utmost satisfaction and 12+ years experience in cosmetic surgery procedures has developed tremendous cosmetic practice exposure by travelling and interacting with various surgeons.
 His practice hails from being part of Apollo hospitals from initial stages of his career and also continues his services with his private consultation.

-Gynaecomastia cost ranges from 50,000 to 1 lakh.
-In corporate hospitals it ranges from 1 lakh to 2 lakhs, however this will depend on your particular case.
+Gynaecomastia Surgery cost ranges from Rs.
+50,000 to Rs.
+1 lakh.
+In corporate hospitals it ranges from 1 lakh to 2 lakhs, however Cost of Gynecomastia Surgery in Hyderabad will depend on your particular case.
 This can only be determined during a consultation with your surgeon, and following that an accurate price can be quoted.

-Male breast reduction costs can widely vary.
+Male Breast Reduction Cost in Hyderabad can widely vary.
 The average fee referenced above is only part of the total cost – it does not include anesthesia, operating room facilities or other related expenses.

 Most health insurance plans do not cover male breast reduction or its complications, but many plastic surgeons offer patient financing plans, so be sure to ask.